 While some candidates get bogged down telling long stories, others go too far the other way and try to fob off interviewers with short generic replies like ‘the bank was downsizing’.
 “If it was due to restructuring, be more specific,” says Lynne Roeder, managing director of recruiters Hays in Singapore.
 “Briefly explain the business reasons and focus on specific tangible ones such as a mismatch of salary expectations.”

 “Some poor responses include accepting the redundancy because of a high severance package, stating low team morale as a driving factor, or saying that a move out of the bank was already in your plans,” says Roeder.

 After explaining the actual redundancy in terms of the bank’s or team’s performance, move swiftly on to highlighting some of your achievements in the role.
 “Being confident in your achievements gained at your previous employer at the interview will establish you as a strong cultural fit for their organisation, with a robust and driven character who is able to absorb and promote change,” says a Hong Kong-based recruiter.

-“Avoid badmouthing your previous bank for making you redundant,” says Orelia Chan, an associate director senior manager at Pure Search in Singapore..
+“Avoid badmouthing your previous bank for making you redundant,” says Orelia Chan, an associate director at Profile Search and Selection in Singapore.
 “Some candidates get too emotional by elaborating on their ex-employers’ restructuring activities – this can turn the interview into a venting session.”

 Being laid off does give you a few advantages in the job market.
-“At the senior level some unemployed candidates are more flexible with salary and use this to their advantage by marketing themselves as offering value for money,” says former ANZ corporate banker Jerald Chen, now a recruiter at Kerry Consulting in Singapore.
+“At the senior level some unemployed candidates are more flexible with salary and use this to their advantage by marketing themselves as offering value for money,” says a former banker who now works in HR at a European bank in Hong Kong.
 “We know banks who have interviewed and hired such candidates on that basis.”

 Image credit: LeonidKos, Getty